luka-hash/da/README.md

 # da

-Just a smol program that prints date, time, battery percentage and battery status every 60 seconds.
+Just a smol program that prints some useful information (status line type information) every once in a while.

 For when you need some quick information, but don't wanna bother with setting up the status bar and sacrifising that sweet sweet screen realestate.